-The number of reported EHEC cases in humans (n=512) continues to increase (Figure 6), but the number of cases developing HUS remains low (2-10 cases/year).
-51% of the cases in 2019 were diagnosed with low-virulent VTEC.
+The number of reported EHEC cases in humans (n=331) decreased in 2020 compared to the previous years, mainly attributed reduced travel abroad due to COVID-19 restrictions (Figure 6).
+The number of cases developing HUS remains low (2-10 cases/year).
+In 2020, 60% of cases had low-virulent VTEC.